FallandiTurninn/TicTacToe/docs/Development.md

-# Tic Tac Toe - Decelopment Manual
+# Tic Tac Toe - Development Manual

 ### Introduction
 These are some steps on how to set up for development of tic tac toe for either new developers or new teams.
-The manual gives an overview of the system, the requirements needed to run and build the program and where to find
+The manual gives an overview of the system, the requirements needed for running and building the program and where to find them.

 ### System Overview
-The tic tac toe systemâ€™s main back end syntax is java and front end is written with HTML, CSS and javascript.
+The Tic Tac Toe system’s main back end syntax is java and front end is written with HTML, CSS and javascript.
 The front end also uses the java spark ([spark documentation](http://sparkjava.com/documentation#getting-started)) UI framework to handle http requests between logic and UI.

 ### System Requirements
 The following are some software and package requirements needed to run.